petersenpeter/CellExplorer/docs/pipeline/running-pipeline.md

 {:toc}

 ## Flowcharts
-The flowcharts below shows the processes in details.
+The flowcharts below show the processes in details.
 The boxes are color coded according to external files (blue), database (purple), script (green), Cell Explorer structs and .mat files (yellow).

 ### Gathering metadata
 First step is creating the session struct.
 This struct contains all metadata necessary for calculating the cell metrics.
-You can use the sessionTemplate to extract and define the parameters and visualize it with the graphical interface gui_session.
+You can use the `sessionTemplate` to extract and define the parameters and visualize them with the graphical interface `gui_session`.
 The templates will scan the basepath for specific files to minimize the manual entry.
 You can customize the template script to fit and extract information relevant to your data.
 [The session struct is defined here]({{"/datastructure/data-structure-and-format/#session-metadata"|absolute_url}}).
-The session struct follows the database structure of the Buzsaki lab and all metadata can be loaded directly from the database for database sessions.
+The session struct follows the database structure of the Buzsaki Lab and all metadata can be loaded directly from the database for database sessions.
 See the example code below on how perform the actions in Matlab.

 ![](https://buzsakilab.com/wp/wp-content/uploads/2020/03/FlowChart_sessionStruct.png)